I enjoy exercising and being fit. Besides being healthy and fit, I love to read books and write.

 When the sinuses are in good working order, they go unnoticed.
 However, when all is not right with these cavities, they can be quite debilitating.

 There are tiny holes that lead from the sinuses into the nose, allowing them to drain.
 When someone has an allergic reaction or a cold, these holes are blocked.
 Once blocked, the sinuses become the perfect environment for bacteria, viruses, and fungi to develop.
-It is for this reason why it is so important to clear your sinuses when you are sick.
+It is for this reason that it is so important to clear your sinuses when you are sick.

 Symptoms of Sinus Congestion